ilhamwahabi/jordans/README.md

 ## Description

-Technical test for PT.
-Dans Multi Pro. (now you know why I gave the name `Jordans`)
+Modified version from app that being used as technical test for PT.
+Dans Multi Pro. (now you know why I gave the name `jordans`)

 This app display available jobs from [Github Jobs API](https://jobs.github.com/api) but it proxied through [my own proxy](https://github.com/iwgx/github-jobs-middleman) to bypass CORS.
 We can filter based on description, location, and is it full time or not.
 This app also can show detail of the job that we select.